 In terms of this Principle, the Farmgate Milk Price Methodology broadly provides for costs and risks, such as changes in international Commodity Product prices and changes in foreign currency exchange rates, to pass through to the Farmgate Milk Price (as suppliers have better incentives and capabilities to manage these types of risks, in the short run by altering feed and milking practice, and in the long run by substituting alternative land uses) and costs and risks such as inventory and sales management (including receivables risk), Product Mix, product quality, long-term sales contracts and permanent changes in the supply of Milk to pass through to Fonterra's earnings.

-Table 2.1 Table 2.1 Table 2.1 Contains a non-exhaustive list of risks and the allocation of risks in a manner which is consistent with this Principle.
+Table 2.1 contains a non-exhaustive list of risks and the allocation of risks in a manner which is consistent with this Principle.